 4. Be informed rather than bitter

 Divorce business is huge because couples fight over the power of money and children.
 Acting as a CDFA, a financial neutral in the divorce process, the money is what it is.
-Yes, I know, people hide money from the marital estate, but those are the people I mentioned in the beginning that need a lawyer immediately.
+Yes, I know, people hide money from the marital estate, but those are the people I mentioned at the beginning that need a lawyer immediately.
 If you accumulated your assets/debts while married, then why wouldn’t you split them when you get divorced?
 Is it because you are bitter, or are you not informed?
 Imagine this, you are Jack and you open a company with Jane.
 Your company starts with very little and over the years grows to have many assets, but you and Jane no longer think alike or share the same vision, so you decide to part ways.
 Do one of you buy out the other, or do one of you just decide to give their share away for nothing?
 If you respond with a big No to giving your asset away (any successful person ’ s response), then why would you expect your spouse to do that with your marital assets?
 If the two of you have an income differential, why wouldn’t you expect to pay spousal support?

 Large corporations pay severances, kind of like spousal support, wouldn’t you agree?
 If you are a W-2 employee and your company offered you a severance, would you say, “Oh, no thank you, I don’t deserve it”?
 I say, in divorce, “If you end up getting assets or income you don’t think you deserve, then you can always give it back.”
 Bitterness is usually the fight over money.
 Be informed and do what you know is right, you’ll save thousands versus what you would spend in a legal battle.